D-Wave Quantum Inc (QBTS) Shares Up Despite Recent Market Volatility - News Heater

 Many brokerage firms have already submitted their reports for QBTS stocks, with Piper Sandler repeating the rating for QBTS by listing it as a “Overweight.”
 The predicted price for QBTS in the upcoming period, according to Piper Sandler is $12 based on the research report published on October 19, 2022 of the previous year 2022.

-Volatility was left at 17.33%, however, over the last 30 days, the volatility rate increased by 8.62%, as shares surge +19.10% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -9.53% lower at present.
+Volatility was left at 15.83%, however, over the last 30 days, the volatility rate increased by 9.11%, as shares sank -2.66% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -1.05% lower at present.

 Insider Trading